- Boards and Commissions

 The City maintains three separate entity boards, which serve as advisory to City Council, but are separate legal entities from the City of Kennedale.
 These boards each oversee an independent affiliate organization:

 - Kennedale Economic Development Corporation (EDC or KEDC)

 - Tax Increment Reinvestment District (TIRZ) Board of Directors

 Ad-Hoc Committees, Subcommittees, Etc.

 At any time, Council or authorized boards may initiate an ad-hoc committee to provide a linkage between leadership and residents to address a specific need for a limited duration.
-Initiation of these committees is left to the discretion of Council or the authorized board.
+The initiation of these committees is left to the discretion of Council or the authorized board.
 Previous examples include: